MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 We have successfully resolved our first issue, let's move on to the next step: associating the post with a user.

-#Adding the user to the post
+#Adding the User to the Post
 If you take a look at any of the posts that we've uploaded so far, you'll see that `user` column in the Parse data browser shows that the entry is _undefined_:

 ![image](user_undefined.png)